 Early Life and Education

-From those proceeds Scot bought his first house, a fixer-upper he bought at a tax sale (for which his father had to sign for).
+From those proceeds, Scot bought his first house, a fixer-upper he purchased at a tax sale (for which his father had to sign for).
 From then on, he was hooked.
 He started buying and selling homes right out of high school and never looked back.

-Shortly after receiving his degree from Ohio University, Scot won the 20 Under 40 Award at age 26 for his contributions in business as well as community.
-He co-founded a non-profit organization called “Aspiring Minds of Toledo” that brought young business professionals together for a variety of business, philanthropic and community causes.
+Shortly after receiving his degree from Ohio University, Scot won the 20 Under 40 Award at age 26 for his contributions in business as well as the community.
+He co-founded a non-profit organization called “Aspiring Minds of Toledo” that brought young business professionals together for a variety of commercial, philanthropic, and community causes.

 As an advocate for nonprofit involvement, Scot Ulmer enjoys working with various charities.
 He loves to give back to his community and feels it’s his obligation.
-He works closely with his church on various projects throughout the year that help raise money for those in need.
+He works closely with his church on numerous projects throughout the year that helps raise money for those in need.
 He also helps his church collect bread from grocery stores to donate to the hungry.

-In addition, Scot’s firm makes donations on every house they sell to an organization called Little Pink Houses of Hope, which sends families battling breast cancer on all-expenses paid vacations during their treatment.
+Also, Scot’s firm makes donations on every house they sell to an organization called Little Pink Houses of Hope, which sends families battling breast cancer on all-expenses-paid vacations during their treatment.